microsoft/AzureStackHCIJumpstart/README.md

 The latest version added:

+- You can now provide a VHDX or an ISO to base VMs off of.
+VHDX greatly speeds up the lab deployment time as hyrdration from an ISO is one of the longest tasks.

 - Parallelization for several tasks that applied to all VMs or the Azure Stack HCI VMs

 - Checkpoints that let you accelerate the deployment phases (Currently stage 0 and 1 only)